Homepage > Journal > What are digital products?

 The essence of this model is to provide the users with a digital product without the need to pay for a subscription.

-However, the price is to make the user himself/herself a product being sold, whose value is expressed in the data generated and left in the form of a Digital Footprint.
+However, the price is to turn the user into the product being sold, whose value is expressed in the data generated and left in the form of a digital footprint.

 The customers are simply products.